How to defend yourself from hackers: who are the threat actors that endanger our data

 Discussing cyber criminal groups in recent years has meant discussing ransomware, because this has by now become the most widespread threat, the one companies fear the most and the most profitable for the attackers.

-As we explained in this article, according to the Clusit 2021 Report, Ransomware in 2020 represented 67% of all malware attacks.
+According to the Clusit 2021 Report, Ransomware in 2020 represented 67% of all malware attacks.

 As Cybersecurity Ventures report, in 2021 a ransomware attack took place every 11 seconds in the world, with a total damage for companies summing up to around 20 billion dollars in one year.